-Four companies were organized at Norfolk, Virginia. under the command of Major Thomas Hardeman, Jr. Two companies were from Macon and one each from Columbus and Griffin.
+Four companies of the 2nd Georgia Infantry Battalion were organized at Norfolk, Virginia. under the command of Major Thomas Hardeman, Jr. Two companies were from Macon and one each from Columbus and Griffin.

 Company A, Columbus City Light Guard, Captain Peyton H. Colquitt